17 July 2020

 Since 1992, the international community has negotiated successive agreements that aim to reduce greenhouse gas emissions to net-zero levels in the second part of this century.
 These agreements assume an intensifying effort to replace fossil fuels (or reduce their consumption) by using renewable energy sources and drive significant improvements in the energy efficiency of industries, transport and cities.
 However, the need for rapid emission reductions goes well beyond what a transition to non-carbon based fuels can provide – raising questions about geo-engineering and other potential technologies and their impacts.

 The need for rapid emissions cuts, alongside growing global demand for (renewable) energy, raise critical questions about the technological potential and socio-economic and political implications of various technologies and approaches.

-Around the world, scientists at universities and research institutes as well as in the industrial sector work on novel energy conversion and storage systems.
+While at the same time also being driven by the political demands scientists at universities and research institutes as well as in the industrial sector working on new energy conversion and storage systems, around the world.
+This pressure is necessary for a secure and affordable supply of environmentally friendly energy.
 As future energy systems will be diverse, a broad knowledge of different conversion and storage applications is needed.
-Therefore, we will cover fundamental knowledge, specific case studies as well as possible solutions for novel energy systems from an engineering point of view.
-The development of flexible decentralized smart energy systems and the hybridization of renewable energy systems are topics that will be presented during this week.
-They are widely discussed in the energy strategic planning on European and international level in order to end up with efficient systems with minimum environmental impact and CO2footprint.
+Therefore, we will cover fundamental knowledge, specific case studies, as well as possible solutions for novel energy systems from an engineering point of view.
+The development of flexible, decentralized smart energy systems and the hybridization of renewable energy systems will be presented during the summer school.
+They are widely discussed in the strategic energy planning on European and international level to end up with efficient systems with minimum environmental impact and CO2 footprints.

-The programme is open to students and professionals from all disciplines, although the course will focus on Energy and Climate.
+The programme is open to students (preferably post-graduate or at least in their last third of their studies) and professionals from all disciplines, although the course will focus on topics regarding energy and climate.